 - Paper towels or washcloths and a spray bottle.

-- 2 cups boiled water
+- 2 cups boiled water or distilled water

 - 1 Tablespoon aloe vera